WGLab/VirTect/README.md

 ## Synopsis

-Fianly run the VirTect for virus detection from human RNA-seq data.
+Fianly, run the VirTect for virus detection from human RNA-seq samples.

 ## OPTIONS